ChanthMiao/ghc-wiki-mirror/commentary/compiler/LLVM-Backend-Optimization.md

    the decisions made for GHC going forward.

-3. Look into feasibility of not using TNTC for return points (i.e., basic blocks within a function) because I believe the the only information we place before basic block labels is frame layout information.
+3. Look into feasibility of not using TNTC for return points (i.e., basic blocks within a function) because I believe the only information we place before basic block labels is frame layout information.

   Placing this information before block labels in LLVM is quite annoying, because